henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/assembly_QC.md

 fastqc ../trim/Rbac_2.fq
   ```

-Transfer the html-reports to you own computer using scp.
+Transfer the html-reports to you own computer using scp and click on them to view.
 Ask the teachers if you are unsure how to.

 #### Questions